laserpilot/Installation_Up_4evr/README.md

 Make sure to check the Console.app for any errors that may have come through when no one caught them, whenever you check the installation in person or remotely.
 This is not a fix-all for buggy programming, just a helper to keep things running smooth.
 The more things you can do to leave yourself notes about why the crash happened, the faster you can address the core issue.

 Applescript is also a very solid choice for doing some more OS specific work in terms of having odd menus clicked or keypresses sent in some order.

+#### Prepare your software

+While developing, I've found it really useful to consider which things will need to be adjusted and accessed by you or a caretaker throughout your project's lifespan.
+Debug menus, hidden sliders, key commands and external config files are great when you can't compile the app anymore or just need to make a quick change.
+The time you spend now to make things simple and easy to change will save you hours of remote debugging when something breaks.

 ## Reboot periodically
 ---------------------------